 Likewise Paul sets out the delivery pathway for the gospel.
-This is perhaps easiest to understand if we reverse the process
+This is perhaps easiest to understand if we reverse the process:

-Sent - Christ sends herald of the Gospel Preach - the heralds preach Hear - the people hear Believe - the hearers believe Call - the believers call
+Send - Christ sends heralds of the gospel Preach - the heralds preach Hear - the people hear Believe - the hearers believe Call - the believers call

 Each is essential to the next.
-If no one is sent, they can't preach.
-If no one preaches, people can't hear.
+If no-one is sent, they can't preach.
+If no-one preaches, people can't hear.
 If they don't hear, how can they believe, and if they don't believe, why would they call on his name or declare he is Lord?

-Just like that delivery tracking, if one part of the process breaks down, you won't be getting your delivery.
+Just like that delivery tracking, if one part of the process breaks down, you won't receive your parcel.

-And this is where the vital need for the Bible in someone's own language comes in.
-How can the message of Jesus be preached if they don't have the words to do it, what will they hear if it's in a language they barely know, and what are the chances of them believing if they do?
+This is why people need the Bible in their own language.
+How can the message of Jesus be preached if people don't have the words to do it?
+What will they hear if it's in a language they barely know, and what are the chances of them believing the message if they do?

 How beautiful are the feet of those who bring good news.
-This is what organisations like Wycliffe Bible Translators are here to do - bring that good news, literally, into a language the least reached people groups around the world need.
+This is what organisations like Wycliffe Bible Translators are here to do - bring that good news into a language which people groups around the world, with few or no Christians, need.

-I hope after the notice last week some of you will have been following the daily emails that have been building up to today, and if you have then you'll appreciate just how much work is involved in making a single translation of the Bible
+I hope that after the notice last week some of you have been following the daily emails that have been building up to today, and if you have then you'll appreciate just how much work is involved in making a single translation of the Bible.

-As I said we're partnering with Wycliffe Bible Translators today.
-They are named after John Wycliffe who is famous for translating the Bible into English for the very first time, in 1382.
+As I said, we're partnering with Wycliffe Bible Translators today.
+They are named after John Wycliffe, who is famous for translating the Bible into English for the very first time, at the end of the 14th century.

-Back then the only bible translation available was the Vulgate, in Latin, an error-prone translation in a language the majority of the population didn't understand.
+At that time the only Bible translation available was the Vulgate, an error-prone translation in Latin - a language the majority of the population didn't understand.

-But that didn't make it very accessible.
-Not only would it have cost a labourer 13 years wages to buy (it took ten months just to write one out), it was declared heresy to have a Bible in English, and promptly banned.
+It was not very accessible.
+Not only would it have cost a labourer 13 years' wages to buy (it took 10 months just to write out a copy of the Bible), it was declared heresy to have a Bible in English, and promptly banned.

 It was John Wycliffe who decided to change that.
-He believed that 'the sacred Scriptures are the property of the people' and despite persecution and arduous hand-written work, he and his team produced the very first Bible in the English language.
+He believed that 'the sacred Scriptures are the property of the people' and, despite persecution and arduous handwritten work, he and his team produced the very first Bible in the English language.
 However, it was the start of a spiritual revolution across Europe.
-William Tyndale produced the first printed New Testament 150 years later (that cost just a week's wages), and having access to scriptures in their own language was a key part of the entire Reformation that brought the full message of the Gospel within the reach of so many for the first time.
-Similarly today, technology is making a huge impact in the way translations can reach the unreached.
+William Tyndale produced the first printed New Testament (which cost just a week's wages) about 150 years later.
+The people having access to Scriptures in their own language was a key part of the Reformation, which brought the full message of the gospel within the reach of so many for the first time.
+Similarly today, technology is making a huge impact on the way translations can be accessed by people who are part of communities with very few, or no, Christians.

-So as you see, there is far more to this work than just the translation.
+So as you can see, there is far more to this work than just the translation.

-Finding new and innovative ways to share the message of the Bible, as well as enabling those new readers to engage with it, are a vital part of the work of Wycliffe today.
+Finding new and innovative ways to share the message of the Bible, as well as enabling those new readers to engage with it, are a vital part of Wycliffe's work today.